Do you want to help Lead on Project day?

 1. Site Leaders (100-130) – Site leaders will manage all aspects of a work site, including: volunteer and site contact communication, volunteer safety, tools and supplies, completion of work at the site, pre/post shift volunteer reflections, site reports and pictures, and the overall volunteer work experience.
 The goal is to have one site leader for every 15 volunteers on event day.
 Returning team leads are preferred, but not required, for this position.
-Note: Site leaders are required to raise $100 toward The Project, to be used toward tools and materials to complete neighborhood projects.

 2. Volunteer Check-In (10) – Check-In Team Leads are responsible for organizing and staffing the check-in tables on event day, confirming/overseeing waiver signatures, distribution of t-shirts to volunteers, communication with bus drivers and bus Team Leads, and providing work site maps/addresses to volunteers.